makers-for-life/makair-firmware/README.md

 ## How To Build?

+First, make sure `arduino-cli` is installed on your system.
+The supported version is `0.9.0`. _Newer versions are known to cause issues with compiling the firmware code._

 In order to setup your environment and build the code, please follow the following commands (for MacOS):

 1. `brew install arduino-cli`